Ocramius/ProxyManager/docs/lazy-loading-ghost-object.md

 ## Skipping properties (properties that should not be initialized)

-In some contexts, you may want some properties to be completely ignored by the lazy-loading system.
+In some contexts, you may want some properties to be ignored entirely by the lazy-loading system.

-An example for that (in data mappers) is entities with identifiers: an identifier is usually
+An example for that (in data mappers) is entities with identifiers: an identifier is usually:

  * lightweight
  * known at all times

 This means that it can be set in our object at all times, and we never need to lazy-load it.
 Here is a typical example:

 ```php
 namespace MyApp;